bharatsonwane/video-sdk-samples-reactnative/README.md

 This reference app includes several samples that illustrate the functionality and features of Agora Video and Voice SDKs.
 Each sample is self-contained and the relevant code can be found in its own folder in the root directory.
 For more information about each sample, see:

 - [SDK quickstart](./src/get-started-sdk/) - The minimum code you need to integrate high-quality, low-latency Video Calling features into your app using Video SDK.
-- [Secure authentication with tokens](./src/authentication-workflow) - Quickly set up an authentication token.
+- [Secure authentication with tokens](./src/authentication-workflow) - Quickly set up an authentication token server, retrieve a token from the server, and use it to connect securely to the SD-RTN as a specific user.
-- [Call quality best practice](./src/ensure-call-quality/ensure-call-quality.tsx) - Best practice for optimal call quality server, retrieve a token from the server, and use it to connect securely to the SD-RTN as a specific user.
+- [Call quality best practice](./src/ensure-call-quality/ensure-call-quality.tsx) - Best practice for optimal call quality.

 ## Prerequisites